Cyfrin/Updraft/courses/solidity/1-simple-storage/1-introduction/+page.md

 <img src="/solidity/remix/remix-screenshot.png" style="width: 100%; height: auto;">

-🏆 By the end of this lesson, you'll have built and deployed your first smart contract to a blockchain.
+After concluding the next lesson, you'll have already built and deployed your first smart contract to a blockchain.
 Let's jump right into it!

+## Test yourself
+At the end of each lesson, you will find a *Test Yourself* section.
+This part will help you reinforce the concepts you just learned and coded about.
+There will be theoretical questions (marked with 📕) as well as coding questions (marked with 👨‍💻).

+> [!NOTE]
+> Be sure that you *truly understand* the answers before going on to the next lesson.

 [Back to top](#top)